 The committee meets every 5 weeks or so for an hour, we do have a strong committee but could always use more help!

 If this is something you would be interested in let us know!

 Our coaches are all volunteers and we rely on parent help to run classes, particularily in the recreation class.
 Things like taking a small group of children through some badge work would be helpful, see Mrs Broad if you can help in any way.

 The Role as a Parent of a Competitive Gymnast

 Your role as the parent of a competitive gymnast is to support your child in a positive way.
 Encourage them to always do their best and make competitive gymnastics a positive experience for them so they feel good about their sport and themselves.

 Be their biggest fan regardless of how they perform in competitions.
 Help them by being their bank, taxi to and from training and make sure you check in and know that they are having fun when they are doing gymnastics.

 Make sure your child is doing gymnastics because they want to, not because you want them to.
 Do not try to be your child’s coach.
-Leave the coaching to the coaches and the parenting to the parents.
+Leave the coaching to the coaches.
 Sitting in the viewing gallery and watching every move your child makes and then lecturing them on each mistake they made on the car ride home is the fastest way to get them to dislike the sport and make them want to quit.
 Ask them how their training went and leave it at that.
 If they want to tell you about how their gymnastics is going or how a training session went, they will tell you.